dashpresshq/archaea/docs/installation/setup.md

 ![Setup Credentials](./img/setup-credentials.png)

-Afterwards, You will be asked to create your root admin account which will have all the permissions to adminstrate the app
+Afterward, You will be asked to create your root admin account which will have all the permissions to administrate the app

 ![Setup Admin Account](./img/setup-admin.png)